eye1985/react-redux-hackernews/README.md

 #react-redux-hackernews

-A quick web-app hacker-news webapp.
+A hacker-news webapp.
 The main purpose for this app is to get familiar with React/Redux.

 ##Build with
 - Babel 6